 I am committed to addressing public health issues and to improving the environment.
 It’s self-evident that climate change and global warming are increasing the risk of vector-borne diseases.
 Serving on the Marin/Sonoma Mosquito and Vector Control District stands out as a way for me as an elected official to make a meaningful impact on public health issues for my community.

-As an attorney I bring an understanding of legal and legislative issues and processes.
-As a former nonprofit director, I offer the experience of having operated and managed a community-based entity (and having handled it’s challenging budgetary issues).
+As an attorney, I bring an understanding of legal and legislative issues and processes.
+As a former nonprofit director, I offer the experience of having operated and managed a community-based entity (and having handled its challenging budgetary issues).
 As a long-time actively involved community member of a semi-rural town I bring to the Board the knowledge and understanding of the challenges inherent in meeting public health needs in farming communities.

 - I hold assignments as an alternate on the Legislative Committee, the Library Advisory Board and LANTERN, the Laguna Stakeholders Committee, Sebastopol’s Gravenstein Health Action Coalition, and as the City representative on the Sonoma County Health Action Coalition.

-I am dedicated to doing all I can to improving the health and safety of our community and see my role on the Marin/Sonoma Mosquito & Vector Control Board as an opportunity to meet that goal.
+I am dedicated to doing all I can to improve the health and safety of our community and see my role on the Marin/Sonoma Mosquito & Vector Control Board as an opportunity to meet that goal.